Rule

 Do not use time.sleep

-but rather self.run.at
+but rather self.run.once

 .